-Because the BJS designed the NCVS in part to complement the UCR Program, the two programs share many similarities.
+Because the BJS designed NCVS in part to complement the UCR Program, the two programs share many similarities.
 As much as their different collection methods permit, the two measure the same subset of serious crimes, defined alike.
 Both programs cover rape, robbery, aggravated assault, burglary, theft, and motor vehicle theft.
 Rape, robbery, theft, and motor vehicle theft are defined virtually identically by both the UCR Program and the NCVS.
 (Prior to 2013, the UCR Program measured a more limited definition of forcible rape against women only, while the NCVS measured a broader definition of rape against both sexes.
-Now the NCVS and the UCR Program define rape analogously.)
+Now NCVS and the UCR Program define rape analogously.)

 Despite covering a set of similar crimes, the two programs differ significantly.
 First, the two programs serve different purposes.
 The UCR Program's primary objective is to provide a reliable set of criminal justice statistics for law enforcement administration, operation, and management.
-The BJS established the NCVS to provide previously unavailable information about crime (including crime not reported to police), victims, and offenders.
+BJS established NCVS to provide previously unavailable information about crime (including crime not reported to police), victims, and offenders.

 Second, the two programs measure an overlapping but nonidentical set of crimes.
-The NCVS includes-but the UCR Program's SRS excludes-sexual assault (completed, attempted, and threatened), attempted robberies, verbal threats of rape, simple assault, and crimes not reported to law enforcement.
-The UCR Program's SRS includes-but the NCVS excludes-homicide, arson, commercial crimes, and crimes against children under age 12.
+The NCVS includes, but the UCR Program's SRS excludes, sexual assault (completed, attempted, and threatened), attempted robberies, verbal threats of rape, simple assault, and crimes not reported to law enforcement.
+UCR includes, but NCVS excludes, homicide, arson, commercial crimes, and crimes against children under age 12.
 The UCR Program's SRS also captures crimes reported to law enforcement but collects only arrest data for simple assault and sex offenses other than rape.